Certora/Documentation/docs/user-guide/timeouts.md

 In these systems, it’s sensible to split the verification so as each library is operated on an individual basis.

-If you encounter timeouts when trying to verify the main entry point contract to the system, check the impact of the libraries on the verification by enabling the option to automatically summarize all external library (delegate) calls as `NONDET`:
+If you encounter timeouts when trying to verify the main entry point contract to the system, check the impact of the libraries on the verification by summarizing all external library (delegate) calls as `NONDET`, using the option `summarizeExtLibraryCallsAsNonDetPreLinking` as follows:
 ```
 certoraRun ... --prover_args '-summarizeExtLibraryCallsAsNonDetPreLinking true'
 ```